Hotel Rate Monitoring API for Competitor Pricing

 Access model

 The Actor should be presented honestly as a controlled API product.
-Access is mediated through an Apify account and token, and some routes are intentionally positioned for professional or business-sensitive usage.
-This improves trust when the audience is B2B, because the product is not pretending to be a mass-market anonymous endpoint.
+Access is mediated through an Apify account and token, which is appropriate for professional and business-sensitive usage.

 | Access dimension | Current model |